SchwabischesBauernbrot/KoboldAI-Client-Wiki/Settings-Presets.md

 The names and descriptions are taken from NovelAI.
 For the custom presets, there are no descriptions, only the names and the models they were created for.
 For the original presets, the names and descriptions were created by their authors.

 ## [6B Models](https://drive.google.com/drive/folders/1mXG126USSEfJmd444QgGMgGQScABAPou)
-The settings presets created in NovelAI for the Sigurd model.
+The settings presets created in NovelAI for the Sigurd model. <br>
+Note: These presets are only suitable for KoboldAI's models trained on GPT-J.

 | Name | Description |
 | --- | --- |